boabangf/Variational-Quantum-Algorithms-Quantum-Machine-Learning/README.md

  A. S. Cacciapuoti, et al, “When Entanglement Meets Classical Communications: Quantum Teleportation for the Quantum Internet,” IEEE
 Trans.
 Commun., vol. 68, no. 6, pp. 3808-3833, June 2020.

+A. A. Okine, Silvirianti and G. Kaddoum, "Quantum Machine Learning for Multi-Robot-Assisted Tactical Augmented Reality," in IEEE Internet of Things Magazine, vol. 8, no. 2, pp. 46-53, March 2025,